Two Years After Quitting My Job, I Found Myself Building in Canada

 Blog post image

-Canada has the clean air, nature, friendliness, and day-to-day ease I like.
+Canada has the clean air, nature, friendliness, and daily ease I love.
 It is also expensive, slow, inconvenient, and thinner on food options.
 Every place has tradeoffs.
 For me, the question is whether I can build a life here that feels balanced.

 13. If I had to choose again

 Two years ago, I moved from Beijing to Ottawa.
-If I had to choose again, I would definitely still leave.
+If I had to choose again, I would still leave, without hesitation.

 What I did not expect was how quickly AI would move.
 When I read SITUATIONAL AWARENESS in 2024, I was already excited.
 Many things that felt distant then feel close now.